waiterorg/WaiterNews/README.md

 4. Build the Docker Image by running `docker-compose -f docker-compose-deploy.yml build`
 5. run this command to start the multicontainer application `docker-compose -f docker-compose-deploy.yml up`
-6. Go to http://localhost:80/ in your browser and post something
+6. Go to http://localhost:80/ in your browser and post something NB : if you had an error like `standard_init_linux.go:175: exec user process caused "no such file or directory"` change those run.sh end of line sequence from CRLF to LF, for more information click [here](https://github.com/riggraz/astuto/issues/9)

 ## How post an article or news
 1. Click 'ورود به سایت' and login to application.